-IKEA announced the VÅRKÄNSLA in time for Easter.
+IKEA brought back the VÅRKÄNSLA in time for Easter.
 Unlike its other flatpacks filled with pine or particleboard, this one opens up to 3 pieces of milk chocolate.
 Then, true to IKEA form, you’ll need to assemble it before you get to enjoy the end product — a tasty chocolate easter bunny.

 But fret not, assembly is easy.
 No tools needed.
 And the only skill you need is the ability to delay self-gratification.
 Which is probably the hardest bit of the assembly.

 Even your kids can assemble the milk chocolate bunny on their own.
 Once put together, the bunny can be used as Easter decoration.
 Or be eaten straight away!
 Chances are, the chocolate will be finished before the bunny is done.

 The 3 oz. sweet treat contains a minimum of 30 percent cocoa and is made of UTZ certified cacao.
 That means it’s not only a tasty nibble, it adheres to sustainable farming standards and good conditions for workers.